ShengjunZhang/ShengjunZhang.github.io/content/publication/Compress/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE Transactions on Signal Processing (In Submission)*
+publication: In *IEEE Transactions on Automatic Control (In Submission)*
-publication_short: In *IEEE TSP (In Submission)*
+publication_short: In *IEEE TAC (In Submission)*

-abstract: This paper investigates the stochastic distributed nonconvex optimiztion problem of minimizing a global cost function formed by the summation of $n$ local cost functions.
-We solve such a problem with involving zeroth-order (ZO) information exchange.
-In this paper, two distributed ZO algorithms are proposed.
-Agents sample their own local stochastic ZO oracle at two different points with an adaptive smoothing parameter.
+abstract: This paper considers decentralized nonconvex optimization with the cost functions being distributed over agents.
+Noting that information compression is a key tool to reduce the heavy communication load for decentralized algorithms as agents iteratively communicate with neighbors, we propose three decentralized primal--dual algorithms with compressed communication.
+The first two algorithms are applicable to a general class of compressors with bounded relative compression error and the third algorithm is suitable for two general classes of  compressors with bounded absolute compression error.
+We show that the proposed decentralized algorithms with compressed communication have comparable convergence properties as state-of-the-art algorithms without communication compression.
+Specifically, we show that they can find first-order stationary points with sublinear convergence rate $\mathcal{O}(1/T)$ when each local cost function is smooth, where $T$ is the total number of iterations, and find global optima with linear convergence rate under an additional condition that the global cost function satisfies the Polyak--{\L}ojasiewicz condition.
+Numerical simulations are provided to illustrate the effectiveness of the theoretical results.

 # Summary.
 An optional shortened abstract.
 summary: